dakotaw/heatmap_spoofer/output.md

-## Distinguished Aviation Cross
+## Dorcadion kraetschmeri

-The Distinguished Aviation Cross is a military decoration of the Armed Forces of the Philippines.
-It is presented for heroism or achievement during aerial operations.st of the Carib population at Bloody Point.t in New Guinea.
+Dorcadion kraetschmeri is a species of beetle in the family Cerambycidae.
+It was described by Bernhauer in 1988.
+It is known from Turkey.